 Our Animal Collection is open to the public Wednesday - Sunday (and everyday during the school holidays) throughout the year, from 10.00am to 4.00pm.
-Set in 82 acres of picturesque Suffolk countryside, the collection includes: farm animals and fowl, horse breeds from around the world, wildlife walks, and the opportunity to book equestrian activities.
+Set in 82 acres of picturesque Suffolk countryside, the collection includes: farm animals and fowl, horse breeds from around the world, wildlife walks, and the opportunity to book equestrian or alpaca activities.

 There are dog walking tracks around the farm, through our woodland and along the riverbank from where you may see barn owls, little owls, woodpeckers, hares, rabbits, foxes and deer in addition to many smaller creatures.
 You do not have to have a dog to enjoy these quiet walks, but if you do, we ask that you keep it on a lead.
 The herons and owls can also be seen from the comfort of our Camargue Café where you can enjoy a cream tea or hot meal.